Henry Otto

 Notes:

-The first year Henry Otto shows up as a bottler in city directories is 1887, however he is mentioned as a bottler of Ginger ale at the corner of 5th and C streets S.E. in the Historical & Commercial Sketches of Washington, compiled by E.E.
+While his bottling establishment doesn't show up in city directories until 1887, he is mentioned as a bottler of Ginger ale at the corner of 5th and C streets S.E. in the Historical & Commercial Sketches of Washington, compiled by E.E.
 Barton in 1884.
 That book also says that Otto's establishment was 30 x 100 feet, that he employed 4 assistants, and had 2 wagons to deliver his goods.
-It says he manufactured ginger ale, sarsaparilla, soda and a large number of light summer drinks.
-3
+It says he manufactured ginger ale, sarsaparilla, soda and a large number of light summer drinks.4

 Bottles:

-otto_01 (enlarge) This is a 7" aqua hutchinson bottle with 10-sided bottom, embossed:
+This is a 7" aqua hutchinson bottle with 10-sided base, embossed:

 tombstone slug plate: HENRY OTTO / 8TH ST / N.E. / WASHINGTON / D.C.